Being Your Own Bank – UNRAVELED…

 Your Whole Life Policy as a Line of Credit

 Your policy will be your warehouse for your pool of money and acts like a “conceptual bank”.
 Once you decide you want those funds to finance your next purchase, (vacation, furniture, health care, vehicles, investment opportunity etc.) cash can be drawn from your “bank” up to the available cash value in the policy.
 The policy is then used as collateral, which will secure the policy loan (similar to a home equity line of credit).
 Loan interest is charged on the outstanding balance until the loan is repaid (simple interest).
-However, the interest and dividends continuously accumulate to the policy values as if you did not borrow any funds.
+However, the interest and dividends continuously accumulate to the policy values.
 Thus you continue to earn UNINTERRUPTED compound interest.
 This is the essence of being your own private bank through the tool of permanent life insurance, and HAVING YOUR DOLLARS CONTINUOUSLY WORKING FOR YOU WHILE YOU ARE ACCESSING AND USING THE EQUITY.

 “Loan Interest is Charged?
 Why Do I have to Pay Interest to Use My Own Money?”